Xu-Justin/crud-golang/README.md

 # crud-golang

-This project is a basic example of performing CRUD and REST API using Go language.
+This project is a basic example of performing CRUD and API using Go language.

 ## Usage